On Air Now

 There were even songs written about the Boy King – most notably, Harry Von Tilzer’s 1923 hit ‘Old King Tut’, sung by tenor Billy Jones and bass-baritone Ernest Hare.

-The silver trumpet, which is currently displayed in Tutankhamun: Treasures of the Golden Pharaoh in Paris, will come next to London as part of the exhibition of more than 150 treasures from the pharaoh’s tomb in November.
+The silver trumpet is currently displayed in Tutankhamun: Treasures of the Golden Pharaoh at the Saatchi Gallery, London, as part of an exhibition of more than 150 treasures from the pharaoh’s tomb.

-After the exhibition’s world tour, the silver trumpet will eventually join its bronze-copper lookalike in Cairo, in the capital city’s new museum celebrating all things Ancient Egypt.
+After a world tour, the silver trumpet will eventually join its bronze-copper lookalike in Cairo, in the capital city’s new museum celebrating all things Ancient Egypt.

-Tutankhamun: Treasures of the Golden Pharaoh presented by Viking Cruises opens at the Saatchi Gallery on 2 November.
+Tutankhamun: Treasures of the Golden Pharaoh presented by Viking Cruises is open at the Saatchi Gallery, London until 3 May 2020.
 For tickets, visit: www.tutankhamun-london.com